 - Left-hand navigation: The different tabs along the left-hand navigation will present you with different views of your students’ activities, along with options for allowing and restricting access to digital resources.

 - Main screen: Located in the middle of window, the main screen is where student information is displayed.

-1. By default, NetSupport will display the Home tab, located in the left-hand navigation bar.
+By default, NetSupport will display the Home tab, located in the left-hand navigation bar.
 This view will provide a list of all active LeBow-owned devices in your classroom.